sebnitu/BaseWeb/docs/docs/elements/lists.md

 Lists in HTML come in three flavors: unordered, ordered and description lists.
 BaseWeb has some pretty basic default styles for all three type and a variety of list mixins and classes for stylistic variation.

-## Unordered Lists
+## &lt;ul&gt;

-The `<ul>` element represents a list of items, where the order of the items is not important.
+The unordered list element represents a list of items, where the order of the items is not important.
 So if you changed the order, the meaning of the list would stay the same.

 ```html
 <ul>